slimebuck/Slimebucks-Godot-8Directional-Example/README.md

 	 So by calculating 2 of the angles in the triangle, and getting the final number of something between 0 and 360 we can then use a circle divided into 8 sections to decide what sprite to show the player.

+     For the front angle It is split into 2, because it crosses between 360 and 0

+     I tried having it 1 lone of code before, but it had random issues, where this way it acts reliable.

 	 degrees 337.6 to 360 front (first half) degrees 0 - 22.5 = front (second half)
 	 degrees 22.6 to 67.5 = front_right